 - Transparent stains are clear and do not provide much UV protection.
 These stains normally contain sealant and are better for water protection.

-When it comes to shopping for stains, there are other options available that may not be as technical as those we’ve discussed so far, but they are no less important.
+When it comes to shopping for stains, there are other options available that may not be as technical as those discussed so far, but they are no less important.

 Our Top Picks